 Only a Dud Would Toss That Spud – Annette Joseph Uses Leftover Potatoes to Make Gnocchi

-We are all trying to make our groceries last during quarantine to avoid making an extra trip to the store, but sometimes we just don’t feel like eating leftovers!
+We are all trying to make our groceries last to avoid making an extra trip to the store, but sometimes we just don’t feel like eating leftovers!
 Reinventing dinner from the night before can make eating your leftovers more exciting and help to avoid food waste.

 Annette Joseph, author of Picture Perfect Parties, Cocktail Italiano, and Italy is My Boyfriend, repurposes leftover mashed or baked potatoes to make her gnocchi.
 In addition to reducing household food waste, using pre-cooked potatoes cuts out step 1 – 4 below, making this recipe quick and easy!
 She typically pairs her gnocchi with red sauce, basil pesto, or simply butter and parmesan cheese.